-Dr. Richard J. Bloomer serves as the director of the Center, having close to 20 years of experience working directly with dietary ingredients and supplements—both as a scientist evaluating products and as a consumer using products.
-He has published extensively in this area and has given talks at national and international meetings focused on natural products.
-In addition to Dr. Bloomer, multiple scientists are affiliated with the Center, collectively possessing expertise in assay design, cell culture experiments, pre-clinical animal studies, human clinical trials and human pharmacokinetic studies.
+Director Dr. Richard J. Bloomer has close to 20 years of experience working directly with dietary ingredients and supplement, both as a scientist and consumer.
+He has published extensively in this area and has been invited to present at national and international conferences focused on natural products.
+Multiple scientists work with Dr. Bloomer, collectively possessing expertise in assay design, cell culture experiments, pre-clinical animal studies, human clinical trials and human pharmacokinetic studies.

 A particular strength of the Center is the ability for scientists to perform both safety and efficacy experiments using raw materials, isolated ingredients and finished dietary supplements.
 This includes pharmacokinetic evaluations of new and existing ingredients, in addition to assay development using technology such as HPLC, GC/MS, LC/MS and other platforms.
 Studies can be performed using both animal models and human subjects, as well as cell culture.